 State Route 36, Humboldt County

-** For up-to-date information on closures and delays, please visit the Caltrans Travel Alert website **
+For additional live information please visit the Caltrans Travel Alert website or call 1-800-427-7623.

 The California Department of Transportation (Caltrans) and the Federal Highway Administration, Central Federal Lands Highway Division (FHWA -CFLHD), in cooperation with the U.S. Forest Service, Six Rivers National Forest, are improving California State Route 36 (SR 36) in southeastern Humboldt County approximately 12.3 miles east of the community of Bridgeville (Humboldt County mile post 36.0 to 40.4).
 Improvements include realigning and widening SR 36 to attain two, 12-foot wide travel lanes with 4-foot wide paved shoulders.
 In addition, new signing, pavement markings, guardrail, and wetland restoration are included in the project.
 CFLHD is the lead agency for compliance with the National Environmental Policy Act (NEPA) and Caltrans is the lead agency for compliance with the California Environmental Quality Act (CEQA).